 Employee turnover is expensive, being thankful is free

-With generational differences, shifts in leadership and shake-ups to company culture, showing your employees you’re thankful for them through the good and bad can be a difficult task to navigate.
+With generational differences, shifts in leadership and shake-ups to company culture, showing your employees you’re thankful for them through the good and the bad can be a difficult task to navigate.

-Hand-written notes.We live in an age where most people would rather send a text than pick up the phone, or write an email instead of face-to-face chat.
+We live in an age where most people would rather send a text than pick up the phone, or write an email instead of face-to-face chat.
 One way a company can set themselves apart External Site?
 Crafting a simple, thoughtful thank you note.
 Length doesn't matter, just be generous, specific, prompt, succinct and personal like the example below.

-Alexa, Fantastic job presenting your project plan recommendations to the sales staff yesterday.
+Ashley, fantastic job presenting your project plan recommendations to the sales staff yesterday.
 I admire your ability to persuade and inform people by showcasing your passions for all that you do.
 Keep knocking it out of the park.
 Here's to a successful project!

-Put your needs first (and empower them to do the same).Long gone are the days where workers had a solid start and stop time at work.
+Long gone are the days where workers had a solid start and stop time at work.
 Now, employees are glorifying their 40-plus-hour work weeks.
 Your employees should never feel like they can’t take a sick day, use vacation time, or take a lunch break.
-Lead by example and show you care about your well-being, and your employees will follow suit.
+Lead by example by sticking to your work boundaries and your employees will follow suit.

 "Well-being support will continue to be important to organizations as it is mission critical to their ongoing success,” says Julie Enga, employer health and well-being consultant at Wellmark Blue Cross and Blue Shield.
 “In fact, 74 percent of employees say well-being support makes them feel more appreciated.”

-Demonstrate your appreciation: Invest in your employees well-being
+Demonstrate your appreciation: Invest in your employees' well-being

 At Wellmark Blue Cross and Blue Shield, we know your business, and we have the insights and data on your employees that you may not have in-house.
 We can serve as an extension of your workforce and provide expertise in creating engaging solutions to meet the unique needs of your organization.